rafaelmdasilva/color-shuffler/README.md

 ## Shady Shader

-A simple color picker that display random colors from an API based on user input, built with HTML, CSS and JavaScript.
+A simple color randomizer that display curated colors from an API via user input, built with HTML, CSS and JavaScript.

 ### Features